wazo-platform/wazo-platform.org/content/blog/live-transcript-demo-astricon-19.md

 At Astridevcon 2018, the developer conference that happens just before Astricon every year, there was a lot of interest around the streaming of audio outside of Asterisk.
-During the following year, we decided to tackle that problem and see what we could come up with to get started experimenting.
+During the following year, we decided to tackle that problem and see what we could come up with.

 During a Hackaton in January 2019, we developed an Asterisk module that adds a way to connect to the Asterisk websocket and receive the audio from the selected channel over the websocket.
 The code for that module can be found [here](https://github.com/sboily/wazo-hackathon-asterisk-stream-module).

 At Astricon 2019 we presented that module.
-Unfortunatly, the presentations at Astricon have not been recorded.
+Unfortunately, the presentations at Astricon have not been recorded.
 This article will get you started playing with our Asterisk module.